- Sonia Boyce OBE born 1962

 Tarzan and Rambo may be seen as fictional characters upon which a white male audience can project its own image.
-In conversation with the compiler Boyce explained that with T05021 she hoped to draw attention to the way in which black people are subjected to a white-dominated mass media in which black role models have been scarce and often negative.
-The figure of Tarzan, for example, is covered with pink and white acrylic paint in order to emphasise the whiteness of the hero against the black faces which surround him.
-Boyce traced and enlarged both Tarzan and the ‘natives’ who peer from behind jungle vegetation from a comic (Terrifying Tales, no.14, Sept.
+In conversation with the compiler Boyce explained that with T05021 she hoped to draw attention to the way in which Black people are subjected to a white-dominated mass media in which black role models have been scarce and often negative.
+The figure of Tarzan, for example, is covered with pink and white acrylic paint in order to emphasise the whiteness of the hero against the Black faces which surround him.
+Boyce traced and enlarged both Tarzan and the black figures who peer from behind jungle vegetation from a comic (Terrifying Tales, no.14, Sept.
 1953), bought at a comic fair in Hackney.
-Unlike the figure of Tarzan, however, the ‘natives’ are part of the original collage.
-By using the comic as a source Boyce hoped to illuminate how popular culture contributes to the process of self-identification for black people, despite the fact that it is often produced for a white audience.
+Unlike the figure of Tarzan, however, the figures in the jungle are part of the original collage.
+By using the comic as a source Boyce hoped to illuminate how popular culture contributes to the process of self-identification for Black people, despite the fact that it is often produced for a white audience.
 In T05021 the white viewer is offered a white male hero as a role model.
-In contrast, the black viewer is offered an anonymous group of ‘natives’, who are shown to be living in the jungle and adhering to sinister and barbaric pagan practices, possibly including human sacrifice.
+In contrast, the Black viewer is offered an anonymous group, who are shown to be living in the jungle and adhering to sinister and barbaric pagan practices, possibly including human sacrifice.
 Their speech bubble reads ‘THE BUZZING BIRD SENDS US A VICTIM’.
 According to the artist, ‘Buzzing Bird’ loosely refers to cockerels and hens which are the sacrifical animals of voodoo.

 The faces which dominate T05021 are a set of six photobooth poses rephotographed to produce two copies.
 The copy on the right of the image is underexposed and the one on the left is overexposed.
-The bottom row of faces on the right are worked over with ball-point pen in order to make them look more like the comic strip ‘natives’.
-These pen marks also suggest facial hair, a reference, according to the artist, to a white male fantasy about the imagined bestial sexuality of black women.
+The bottom row of faces on the right are worked over with ball-point pen in order to make them look more like the figures from the comic strip.
+These pen marks also suggest facial hair, a reference, according to the artist, to a white male fantasy about the imagined bestial sexuality of Black women.
 Dominating the background of the work is a photocopy of one of the artist's African scarves.
-This was chosen by the artist as a reference to black women, as they traditionally produce and wear such fabric.
+This was chosen by the artist as a reference to Black women, as they traditionally produce and wear such fabric.
 When photocopied, the weave of the cloth produced a dense and claustrophobic feel that appealed to the artist.

-A series of twelve ‘gollywog’ heads frame the left side of T05021.
+A series of twelve ‘golliwog’ heads frame the left side of T05021.
 They were taken from a Rupert the Bear comic of the 1920s which Boyce acquired in the early 1980s.
-Although the heads appear identical at first glance, each ‘gollywog’ is slightly different.
-According to the artist, the ‘golly’ portraits are a visual statement about the way in which white people perceive black people, and her own image is repeated to the same end.
-In the photographic portraits Boyce appears with Afrolocks tied back in an exotic-looking head-dress, her forehead framed by stray curls, which was how she normally arranged her hair at that time.
-Using a ball-point pen she exaggerated the curls to parody the historical fascination white people have shown for the quality of Afro-hair, a feature particularly accentuated in the ‘gollywog’.
+Although the heads appear identical at first glance, each one is slightly different.
+According to the artist, the ‘golly’ portraits are a visual statement about the way in which white people perceive Black people, and her own image is repeated to the same end.
+In the photographic portraits Boyce appears with Afrolocks tied back in a head-dress, her forehead framed by stray curls, which was how she normally arranged her hair at that time.
+Using a ball-point pen she exaggerated the curls to parody the historical fascination white people have shown for the quality of Afro-hair, a feature particularly accentuated in the ‘golliwog’.

 Boyce had identified herself with the white heroine of the film, Ann Darrow, who became King Kong's victim.
 The film has the quality of a nightmare.
 Critics have suggested that it depicts the subconsciously repressed sexual desires of the principal protagonist, abducted by a black or ‘white man's sick fantasy of the Negro's lust to ravish white women’ (Danny Peary, Cult Movies: The Classics, The Sleepers, The Weird and the Wonderful, New York 1981, p.180).
 When Boyce became aware of this reading of the film, she felt that in her childhood she had been participating in a white person's fear of her own race.

 One old film, ‘I Walked With a Zombie’ (USA 1943, dir.
 Jacques Tourneur), particularly interested Boyce and contributed greatly to the making of T05021.
 The film is a fantasy/horror film set in Haiti.
 The white protagonists appeal to science and common sense in order to explain the ‘zombie’ (living dead) state of the plantation owner's wife.
-In contrast, the black inhabitants, former slaves, rely on the irrational forces of voodoo.
-Although the film is not entirely unsympathetic towards the natives, their practice of voodoo is exploited as a source of terror throughout the film.
-A tall black Zombie appears as a leitmotif to suggest the presence of danger or death, his eyes unblinking, wide and threatening.
+In contrast, the Black inhabitants, formerly enslaved, rely on the irrational forces of voodoo.
+Although the film is not entirely unsympathetic towards the Haitians, their practice of voodoo is exploited as a source of terror throughout the film.
+A tall Black Zombie appears as a leitmotif to suggest the presence of danger or death, his eyes unblinking, wide and threatening.

 Boyce refers here to the state of trance, a practice central to voodoo, which has been absorbed by the Christian spiritualist tradition to which her family belongs (see previous entry on T05020).
 In voodoo when a person goes into trance, it is a sign that his or her god, an aspect of the great universal spirit, has entered the body, enabling the spirit to become momentarily human and the human momentarily supernatural.
 The ability to move from the material world into that of the metaphysical provided black communities with a sense of self-assurance.
 The essence of voodoo trance is described in a book belonging to the artist: